 “Actually, no, I’m not sorry.”
 I came back with a confident ferocity.
 “Over the past day you have barely talked to me, and the times you have talked to me you’ve treated me like garbage.
 What in the world has gotten into you?”

 It was now Cruz’s turn to be back on his feet.
 His face softened, and he looked me in the eyes.
-“You’re right, Jenny.
+“You’re right, Jada.
 I have been a jerk.”
 He paused.
 “Look, there’s something I absolutely have to do, and I won’t be able to give you the respect or attention you need with that on my mind.
 I have to figure some things out.
 I’ll meet you for dinner at the usual time tonight.
 I know you may not feel like eating with me, but please, I need you there.”

 Maybe I’m a sucker, but I believed him.
 I agreed to dinner, and left Cruz to his mission.
 But what was I going to do until dinner?
 I didn’t know the station like Cruz did, and we had already seen a lot of the major attractions.
 So I decided to plop back down in my seat and keep reading through my book, with the storm as my backdrop.

 The rest of the day was uneventful.
 Even though Cruz had been a jerk earlier, I was looking forward to having dinner with him.
-I think he got the message I sent him earlier, and I was glad this had happened with enough time to make the last moments on Ardua memorable.
+I think he got the message I sent him earlier about how much of a jerk he had been, and I was glad this had happened with enough time to make the last moments on Ardua memorable.

 There was a buzz at my room right on time.
 I opened the door to find Cruz standing there in sloppy attire.
 I didn’t mind that he didn’t dress up, but I was expecting him to look better than he did.